rinigus/tbuilder/README.md

 * `buildoptions` (string) additional options to pass to `sfdk build`.
 For example, `-j4`.

+* `install` (list of strings) list of packages that are installed into the target during a build.
+Errors during installation are ignored and installation is attempted on every iteration of the build.
+This list allows you to specify packages that are needed for processing SPECs or are otherwise in the conflict with the installed target packages.

 * `macros` (list of strings) macros considered while parsing RPM SPEC and during the build.